Log In

 Police to hold sobriety checks over long weekend

-Acting Superintendent Arthur Glasford warns that police will conduct roadside sobriety checkpoints (File photograph)
+Acting Superintendent Arthur Glasford has announced that police will conduct roadside sobriety checkpoints (File photograph)

-Police will operate roadside sobriety checkpoints over the Bermuda Day weekend in the wake of the announcement of three road deatrhs this week.
+Police will operate roadside sobriety checkpoints over the Bermuda Day weekend in the wake of the announcement of three road deaths this week.

-Acting Assistant Commissioner of Police Arthur Glasford said the checkpoints were previously scheduled and would be positioned across the island between tomorrow at 5pm and May 24 at 4am.
+Acting Assistant Commissioner of Police Arthur Glasford said the checkpoints were previously scheduled and would be positioned across the island from 5pm tomorrow until 4am on May 24.

-The announcement was made after Bermuda marked three road fatalities yesterday.
+The announcement was made after Bermuda added three fatalities yesterday to its death toll on the roads.

 Mr Glasford said: “The Bermuda Police Service is deeply saddened by the three recent road fatalities and by the fact that eight people have lost their lives on our roads in the past five months, a figure that surpasses the statistical norm for our island.

-Leroy Smith, 43, was named as the sixth fatality after succumbing to his injuries from a crash on April 30.
+Leroy Smith, 43, was named as the sixth death after succumbing to his injuries from a crash on April 30.

 The two other people, a 73-year-old motorcyclist and a 30-year-old motorcyclist, were killed in separate collisions on Monday.

-Acting Superintendent Alex Rollin said during a press conference on Bermuda Day there had been “no gazetted sobriety checkpoints this weekend”, though he added that did not “stop officers from addressing drink driving”.
+Acting Superintendent Alex Rollin said during a press conference on Bermuda Day that there had been “no gazetted sobriety checkpoints this weekend”, though he added that that did not “stop officers from addressing drink-driving”.

-Mr Glasford called on all road users to use greater caution on the road and to obey posted speed limits, particularly when faced with poor weather, narrow roads or pedestrians.
+Mr Glasford called on all road users to use greater caution and to obey posted speed limits, particularly when faced with poor weather, narrow roads or pedestrians.

-He told motorists to avoid distractions, to never drive under the influence of alcohol or drugs and to plan alternative modes of transportation if you plan to drink.
+He told motorists to avoid distractions, to never drive under the influence of alcohol or drugs, and to plan alternative modes of transportation if they planned to drink.

 Royal Gazette has implemented platform upgrades, requiring users to utilize their Royal Gazette Account Login to comment on Disqus for enhanced security.
 To create an account, click here.